SunilKumar-K/DSA-with-HumbleFoos/mds/linkedLists.md

 ## How to delete a head node in linked list ?

-- It is very simple , we want to move head form current position to 1 step forward.
+- It is very simple , we want to move head form current position to 1 step forward that's enough.

 ![delete at first](https://github.com/HumbleFool830/100-Day-s-of-DSA-challenge-/blob/main/Images/deleteatfirst.jpeg)